(S)GD over Diagonal Linear Networks: Implicit Regularisation, Large Stepsizes and Edge of Stability: Conclusion

 \section{Conclusion}

 We study the effect of stochasticity along with large stepsizes when training DLNs with (S)GD.
 We prove convergence of the iterates as well as explicitly characterise the recovered solution by exhibiting an implicit regularisation problem which depends on the iterates' trajectory.
-We show that large stepsizes highly changes the solution recovered by (S)GD with respect to gradient flow.
-However, surprisingly, the generalisation properties of GD with large stepsizes are highly different to those of SGD: without stochasticity, the use of large stepsizes can prevent the recovery of the sparse interpolator.
-We also provide insights on the link between the \textit{Edge of Stability } regime and our results.
+In essence the impact of stepsize and minibatch size are captured by the effective initialisation parameter $\balpha_\infty$ that depends on these choices in an informative way.
+We then use our characterisation to explain key empirical differences between SGD and GD and provide further insights on the role of stepsize and stochasticity.
+In particular, our characterisation explains the fundamentally different generalisation properties of SGD and GD solutions at large stepsizes as seen in \Cref{fig:main_theorem}: without stochasticity, the use of large stepsizes can prevent the recovery of the sparse interpolator, even though the effective scale of the initialization decreases with larger stepsize for both SGD and GD.
+We also provide insights on the link between the \textit{Edge of Stability} regime and our results.